YipinXiong/vue-notes/vue_notes.md

 ![1545827714668](imgs/1545827714668.png)

-This workflow provide us with a build process where ES6 code can be converted into ES5 code that can be run directly in the browser.
+This workflow provides us with a build process where ES6 code can be converted into ES5 code that can be run directly in the browser.
 There are various imports.
 Thus, you require a way to bind them together.

 The key idea behind scene is that we compiled the code into executable code before sending it to the user, which tremendously decreases the size of code and improve user experience. (preprocessor)

-####

 ## The function of  `webpack`